 About the Forward National Literature Award

-Forward National Literature (FNL) is an independent literary organization dedicated to honoring traditionally published works in twelve categories.
+Forward National Literature (FNL) is an independent literary organization dedicated to honoring traditionally published works in nine categories.
 As well as garnering attention to its recipients and likely increasing sales, FNL showcases a combination of previously undiscovered and well-known authors based on content, uniqueness, and readability.
 Because we do not want anyone to be discouraged, there is no entry fee.

 All traditionally published books may be submitted as long as they are printed in English; there are no limitations based on the year and country of publication.
 Self-published works and e-books may not be submitted.
 Previous recipients of the FNLA may not submit the same work.